-©The Authors.
-BACKGROUND: The coronavirus disease 2019 (COVID-19) pandemic has resulted in a rapid change in workload across healthcare systems.
+© 2020 Royal College of General Practitioners.
+All rights reserved.
+Background The coronavirus disease 2019 (COVID-19) pandemic has resulted in a rapid change in workload across healthcare systems.
 Factors related to this adaptation in UK primary care have not yet been examined.
-AIM: To assess the responsiveness and prioritisation of primary care consultation type for older adults during the COVID-19 pandemic.
-DESIGN AND SETTING: A cross-sectional database study examining consultations between 17 February and 10 May 2020 for patients aged ≥65 years, drawn from primary care practices within the Oxford Royal College of General Practitioners (RCGP) Research and Surveillance Centre (RSC) sentinel network, UK.
-METHOD: The authors reported the proportion of consultation type across five categories: clinical administration, electronic/video, face-to-face, telephone, and home visits.
+Aim To assess the responsiveness and prioritisation of primary care consultation type for older adults during the COVID-19 pandemic.
+Design and setting A cross-sectional database study examining consultations between 17 February and 10 May 2020 for patients aged ≥65 years, drawn from primary care practices within the Oxford Royal College of General Practitioners (RCGP) Research and Surveillance Centre (RSC) sentinel network, UK.
+Method The authors reported the proportion of consultation type across five categories: Clinical administration, electronic/video, face-to-face, telephone, and home visits.
 Temporal trends in telephone and face-to-face consultations were analysed by polypharmacy, frailty status, and socioeconomic group using incidence rate ratios (IRR).
-RESULTS: Across 3 851 304 consultations, the population median age was 75 years (interquartile range [IQR] 70-82); and 46% (n = 82 926) of the cohort (N = 180 420) were male.
+Results Across 3 851 304 consultations, the population median age was 75 years (interquartile range [IQR] 70-82); and 46% (n = 82 926) of the cohort (N = 180 420) were male.
 The rate of telephone and electronic/video consultations more than doubled across the study period (106.0% and 102.8%, respectively).
 Face-to-face consultations fell by 64.6% and home visits by 62.6%.
 This predominantly occurred across week 11 (week commencing 9 March 2020), coinciding with national policy change.
 Polypharmacy and frailty were associated with a relative increase in consultations.
 The greatest relative increase was among people taking ≥10 medications compared with those taking none (face-to-face IRR 9.90, 95% CI = 9.55 to 10.26; telephone IRR 17.64, 95% CI = 16.89 to 18.41).
-CONCLUSION: Primary care has undergone an unprecedented in-pandemic reorganisation while retaining focus on patients with increased complexity.
+Conclusion Primary care has undergone an unprecedented in-pandemic reorganisation while retaining focus on patients with increased complexity.